GaalexxC/LaraJax/README.md

 # LaraJax
-A social, media, and sharing application built with Laravel 5 and Ajax
+A social, media, and sharing platform built with Laravel 5 and Ajax

 ### In Development for first quarter 2018 release